- formats

 The 30-second decision tree

-- Photo, sharing with someone you do not know?
+- Photo, sharing with someone you don't know?
 JPG.

 - Logo, icon, screenshot, anything with transparency?
 PNG.